department-of-veterans-affairs/lighthouse-saml-proxy/README.md

 The proxy fills both roles typically seen in a SAML interaction:
 - It acts as an Identity Provider (IDP) relative to Okta.
 It receives a SAML request from Okta, and returns a SAML response.
-- It acts as a Service Provider (SP) relative to ID.me.
-It sends a SAML request to ID.me, and receives a SAML response.
+- It acts as a Service Provider (SP) relative to selected IDP services eg. Login.gov and ID.me.
+It sends a SAML request to the user-selected IDP, and receives a SAML response.

-These two interactions are interleaved, - the request received from Okta is re-signed and passed along to ID.me.
-Then the respone from ID.me is validated, transformed, re-signed, and passed along to Okta.
+These two interactions are interleaved,
+- the request received from Okta is re-signed and passed along to the coresponding IDP service.
+Then the respone from the IDP service is validated, transformed, re-signed, and passed along to Okta.

 Flow of the SAML login process: